 - Strains and sprains and overextension

-People who are injured on-the-job are entitled to workers’ compensation benefits, but getting those benefits isn’t always easy.
+People who are injured on-the-job are entitled to workers’ compensation benefits, but getting those benefits is not always easy.
 Employers and insurance companies often work to deny benefits, making a bad situation even worse for the injured worker.
-Suffering from an injury that prevents you from working and not receiving workers’ compensation benefits makes your life and the lives of your family very difficult.
+Suffering from an injury that prevents one from working and not receiving workers’ compensation benefits makes the worker’s life and the lives of the worker’s family, very difficult.

-In order to qualify for workers’ compensation, you must experience injuries while you are working or attending a work sponsored event.
-Injuries that are related to anything that is owned or operated by your employer, you should apply for workers’ compensation.
+In order to qualify for workers’ compensation, the worker must experience injuries while working or attending a work sponsored event.
+Injuries that are related to anything that is owned or operated by the employer or that occur during the course of employment activities, should apply for workers’ compensation.

 In some cases, people who complete work for a company are not eligible for workers’ compensation benefits.
 For instance, independent contractors, part-time employees, seasonal workers, domestic workers, or undocumented workers might not qualify for compensation.
 All full-time employees injured on the job should be eligible for workers’ compensation benefits.

-The bottom line?
-If you believe an injury or illness is related to the workplace, you should file a claim for workers’ compensation benefits.
-If your claim is turned down, you may be able to pursue compensation by contacting a workplace injury lawyer.
+If an injury or illness is related to the workplace, the worker should file a claim for workers’ compensation benefits.
+If the claim is turned down, compensation may be pursued by contacting a workplace injury lawyer.

+Lasting effects of a workplace injury might be far greater than the immediate damage.
 Any time a person is injured at work he or she might be entitled to compensation to help pay for medical bills, lost wages, and other expenses related to the injury.
-Keep in mind, the lasting effects of an injury might be far greater than the immediate damage.
-This is one of the reasons it is so important to work with an experienced legal professional who is familiar with workplace injuries.